Correcting a Police Report After an Auto Collision

 If you were injured in a car accident, a police report can provide vital evidence to prove the other driver’s negligence caused your injuries.
 However, police officers are human and sometimes make mistakes.
 If you find errors in their report of your incident, our San Diego personal injury lawyer adds, you should take the time to have them corrected.

 How to Get Factual Mistakes Changed

 There are two types of errors in police reports: factual errors and disputed facts.
 Factual errors involve objective information and are easier to fix.
 They often include the wrong model or color of your vehicle or transposed numbers of your driver's license.

-If there's not a method offered for error correction, contact the officer who wrote the report, provide them with the right information, such as a copy of your driver’s license, and ask them to amend the report.
+If there's no method offered for error correction, contact the officer who wrote the report, provide them with the right information, such as a copy of your driver’s license, and ask them to amend the report.

 Steps to Take if the Error Is a Disputed Fact

-Disputed errors involve facts about how the accident occurred or who was at fault in causing it.
+Disputed errors involve facts about how the accident occurred or who was at fault for causing it.
 It's much harder to correct these, but some steps you can take include: